ejfox/website/content/blog/hacker-culture.md

 What strikes me most is how different, accepting, and giving the hackers I meet are.
 They are a tribe of misfits who find solace in each other's eccentricities and knowledge and unite under a common banner – the pursuit of knowledge and creative exploration.

 As I stand on that rooftop overlooking Manhattan, bathed in the glow of neon lights reflecting off glass skyscrapers, I feel a profound sense of belonging beneath my fear of being discovered by security.
 In this anarchic realm where curiosity is king and imagination reigns supreme, I find my tribe.

+[^1]: [The Harvard Gazette: Anthropology professor studies the rich, deep world of hackers](https://news.harvard.edu/gazette/story/2022/02/wading-into-culture-of-computer-hackers/) "When some of these hackers started to seek employment, a few prominent figures cautioned against hiring them.
+So as they stepped out the shadows to engage with a nascent security public, hackers had to do all this labor to rehabilitate their image.
+Many indeed went pro and became employable, highly respected security professionals."

+[^2]: [Steve Jobs' 2005 Sanford Commencement](https://www.youtube.com/watch?v=UF8uR6Z6KLc) and [transcript](https://news.stanford.edu/2005/06/12/youve-got-find-love-jobs-says/) "Stewart and his team put out several issues of The Whole Earth Catalog, and then when it had run its course, they put out a final issue.
+It was the mid-1970s, and I was your age.
+On the back cover of their final issue was a photograph of an early morning country road, the kind you might find yourself hitchhiking on if you were so adventurous.
+Beneath it were the words: “Stay Hungry.
+Stay Foolish."